sn1de/mark_maker/README.md

 Produces

      - gold
      - silver
      - bronze

 Or a numbered list with...

     gen.numbers(*list_content)

+Produces

      1. gold
      2. silver
      3. bronze

 ### Code Examples

-Standard markdown code blocks and embedding are supported, as well as github flavored markdown fenced code blocks
+Standard markdown code blocks and embedding are supported, as well as github flavored markdown fenced code blocks.

     some_code = [ "# add it up",
                   "total = [1, 2, 3, 4].inject do |sum, i|",